shawenyao/jekyll-now/_posts/2018-11-04-How-to-Smooth-a-Path.md

   <img src="https://shawenyao.github.io/R/output/plot1.svg" />
 </p>

-In some cases, the *spline* method would have solved the problem already.
+In some cases, the [*spline interpolation*](https://en.wikipedia.org/wiki/Spline_interpolation) method would come in handy.
 However, it is not inconceivable to have a path so twisted that no function (in the mathematical sense) would be adequate to characterize the trajectories in its entirety, and this is where an alternative approach is needed.

 ## Problem Formulation
 Given path $ABC$, find the optimal point $P$ such that path $APBC$ is visually smooth.